 Marketing Automation – The goal of marketing automation is to automate repetitive tasks such as emails, social media, customer segmentation, campaign management, and other website actions.

-Marketing automation software focuses on lead nurturing tailored to each stage of the customer lifecyle for every lead in the system providing increased efficiency and additional functionality.
+Focusing on lead nurturing, Marketing automation software is tailored to each stage of the customer lifecyle for every lead in the system providing increased efficiency and additional functionality.

 Marketing automation software works together with CRM software.
 Many of the top software providers have an embedded CRM at its core with various additional functionality.
 Also, the top software providers can integrate other CRM software into their solutions, but asking these questions is critical to obtaining the right solution for your needs.